-Recently I’ve been thinking about setting up a field kit for the Areden Mesh Network.
+Recently I’ve been thinking about setting up a field kit for the Aredn Mesh Network.
 I’ve seen plenty of people able to setup their nodes at their homes, so I know it’s possible.
 Setting something up for field use is my challenge.
-Based upon my research, I think I have a pretty good idea of what is needed, but I’m seeking the advice of “AREDEN Elmers” out there to provide some input.
+Based upon my research, I think I have a pretty good idea of what is needed, but I’m seeking the advice of “AREDN Elmers” out there to provide some input.
 I would love to hear your feedback.
 You can use my contact form to reach me.

 Here is my parts list: